Five free family things to do in and near Greymouth, West Coast

 Coal Creek Falls Track – A lovely walk through native forest to a picturesque waterfall.
 One hour return easy walking.
 A quick 10 minute trip from Greymouth will have you in the Balance Street carpark in Runanga.

 Woods Creek Track – Fascinating forest walk, rich in history.
 Be sure to take a torch to explore the amazing tunnels dug by the gold miners.
 This walk can be covered in 45 minutes but allow extra time for admiring and exploring the remnants of tunnels, races and walls of stacked stones.
 This walk is a bit off the beaten track, it’s another 17 kms past Shantytown.
 Stop in at Shantytown and pick up a Woods Creek Track brochure and ask for directions.
-We’ll be only too happy to point you in the right direction.

 Point Elizabeth – Coastal views galore amongst a sub-tropical rainforest.
 The views along this coastal walk are absolutely breath-taking.
 For many locals, this walk reminds us daily of just how lucky we are to live in such a beautiful part of New Zealand.
 There are two access points to the walk.
 The northern end at Seven Mile Road, Rapahoe or the southern end at North Beach, Cobden.
 The track is 5.5km from end to end and takes approximately 1 hour and 45 mins, however you may just choose to go halfway to the main viewing platform.